EXIficient/exificient/README.txt

 EXIficient requires:

 * Java 1.5 or higher
-* Xerces2 Java Parser 2.9 or higher (schema-informed mody only)
+* Xerces2 Java Parser 2.9 or higher (schema-informed mode only)

 For usage information, please see the usage documentation available at http://exificient.sourceforge.net/.

 -------------------------------------------------------------------------
-CHANGES from previous versions
+CHANGES from version 0.1:
 -------------------------------------------------------------------------
-* none (first release)
+* Expected but type-invalid attributes are handled correctly
+* Restricted Character Sets for Built-in EXI Datatypes implemented
+* Integer facets (n-bit Integer, Unsigned Integer, Integer)
+* Boolean pattern facet (2bit Boolean) integrated
+* more (all ?) schema-deviations handled
+* Processing performance has been improved